-Women perpetuate this machismo attuited as well as victims of a patriarchal society who deem men as superior - Goyo’s Mom blames his Father for his son’s homosexuality, saying that he didn’t make him a “real man”.
+Women also perpetuate this machismo attitude as they are victims of a patriarchal society who deem men as superior - Goyo’s Mom blames his Father for his son’s homosexuality, saying that he didn’t make him a “real man”.
 His Father further humiliates and abuses him by gifting him high heels, a wig, and strap on that he anally rapes him with.
 Teenage Goyo was already in a fragile state having to suppress his sexuality, and this incident creates a monster.
-In one of his later sexual encounters with a woman, Goyo allows her to put makeup on him, he wears her bra and shoes and they have consensual intercourse.
+In one of his later sexual encounters with a woman, Goyo allows her to put makeup on him, he wears her bra and shoes and they have intercourse.
 In a constant state of confusion and repression, Goyo violently takes it out on a world that suppressed his own humanity and individualism.
-By being repressed by the surrounding culture of conservatism and machismo, and by being “protected” from becoming gay, Goyo twisted his own thoughts and sexuality into something deviant.
+While being repressed by the surrounding culture of conservatism and machismo, and by being “protected” from becoming gay, Goyo twisted his own thoughts and sexuality into something deviant.

 Director Lex Ortega has this to say about Atroz and Mexican culture: